-The results of our study provide preliminary evidence that lip print patterns may be used to identify an individual's personality trait.
-Our findings suggest a significant association between the Eysenck personality dimensions and specific lip print patterns.
+The results of our study preliminary evidence that lip print patterns may be used to identify an individual's personality trait.
+Our findings suggest a association significant between the personality dimensions Eysenck and specific lip print patterns.
 Our study adds to the growing body of research on noninvasive and easily obtainable measures for personality assessment.
 However, it is important to note that future studies with larger and more diverse populations are needed to further validate our findings.
-Nonetheless, our study provides a promising and innovative approach to the study of personality traits, which may have practical applications in forensic investigations and clinical practice.
+Nonetheless, our study provides promising and innovative approach to the study of personality traits, which may have practical applications in forensic investigations and clinical practice.